OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 It is important to call to these methods under `platform.ready()` because of that function returns us a promise when the platform is ready and the native funcionality can be called.

+You can inspect this method in detail in the [GitHub repo](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-ionic/src/app/app.component.ts#L166).

 You also should declare an array of permissions to use like parameter of `requestPermissions()`:

 ```typescript